James Lankford

-In lieu of running for a third term in the House, Lankford announced he would run in the 2014 U.S. Senate special election following Senator Tom Coburn's planned resignation.
-He won the June 2014 primary with 57% of the vote, becoming the Republican nominee.
-Lankford won the special election with nearly 68% of the vote, defeating Democratic nominee Connie Johnson.
-He was reelected in 2016 with nearly 68% of the vote and in 2022 with 64% of the vote.
-Lankford became the state's senior senator in 2023, when Senator Jim Inhofe retired.

 Early life and education

 Lankford was born March 4, 1968, in Dallas, Texas, the son of Linda Joyce (née House) and James Wesley Lankford.
 His mother was an elementary school librarian.
 His maternal grandparents owned a small dry-cleaning business, his father and paternal grandparents a dairy farm.
 His stepfather was a career employee of AC Delco, the parts division of General Motors.

 Lankford's parents divorced when he was four; he lived with his mother and older brother for a time in his grandparents' garage apartment.
 He became a Christian at eight.
 His mother remarried when he was twelve, and the family moved to Garland, Texas, with his stepfather.

 Lankford attended Lakeview Centennial High School in Garland.
 While there, he participated in the Close Up Washington civic education program.
 He earned a Bachelor of Science degree in secondary education (specializing in speech and history) from the University of Texas at Austin in 1990, and a Master of Divinity degree from Southwestern Baptist Theological Seminary in 1994.
 Lankford is an ordained Southern Baptist minister.